Yesterday I tried to run some simulations in stata. However, what I intended to do turned out to be a stata nightmare:

 Turned out the issue was that stata does not want users to replace the built-in coefficients matrix e(b).
 Yet, this was what my idea was all about.

 To solve the issue I wrote a wrapper (download: here).
+You will need to unpack the .zip and copy the ado into your stata ado file directory (find a how to do: here).
 Let’s just consider the following very short example:

 list y x1 x2 id in 1/11

 - calculate conditonal logit model with id as group parameter:

 clogit y x1 x2, group(id)

 matrix list e(b) ==== x1 = .65336296 x2 = .0659169

 - Let’s just say we would like to exchange x1(=0.8) and x2(=1.5)

 generate x1_new = 0.8 generate x2_new = 1.5